cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 # Preface

-This project has been initiated by Gregor von Laszewski as a voluntary summer research project available for university students.
-Besides the coauthors students that contributed to very early yversions of this document, are listed in the acknowledgement section.
+Gregor von Laszewski has initiated this project as a voluntary summer research project available for university students.

+## Acknowledgement

+Besides the
+coauthors, students who contributed to this document's very early version are Cooper Young, Erin Seliger, and Agness Lungua.

+## Online Availability

-This document is isn part published at:
+This document is in part published at:

 * Medium <https://laszewski.medium.com/python-and-mpi-part-1-7e76a6ec1c6d>
 * Friends Link: <https://laszewski.medium.com/python-and-mpi-part-1-7e76a6ec1c6d?sk=cc21262764659c0ef2d3ddc684f54034>